SAP/openui5-docs/docs/Binding_Syntax_e2e6f41.md

 <Input value="{/firstName}"/>
 ```

-You can add other properties like formatters or data types:
+You can add other properties, such as formatters, data types, or events:

 -   Data type: